André Ladner: Club career

 Ladner played his youth football with Grasshopper Club and advanced to their first team during the 1980–81 Nationalliga A season.
 He played for the Grasshoppers for five seasons.
 The first season they were runners-up in the league and during the following seasons they were champions three times in a row.
 Furthermore, in the 1982–83 season they won the double, winning the Swiss Cup final 3–0 against Servette.

 Ladner joined FC Basel's first team in their 1985–86 season under manager Helmut Benthaus.
 Ladner played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 31 August 1985 as Basel won 1–0 against Sion.
 He scored his first goal for the club on 21 September in the Swiss Cup as Basel won 9–1 against lower tier local club Concordia Basel.
 He scored his first league goal for his club on 22 March 1986 in the away game as Basel won 2–1 against Servette and it was the winning goal of the match.

-He stayed with the club for two season and during this time Ladner played a total of 86 games for Basel scoring a total of six goals.
+He stayed with the club for two seasons and during this time Ladner played a total of 86 games for Basel scoring a total of six goals.
 58 of these games were in the Nationalliga A, eight in the Swiss Cup and 20 were friendly games.
 He scored three goals in the domestic league, one in the cup and the other two were scored during the test games.

 Following his time with Basel, Ladner moved on to play four seasons for FC Lugano before he ended his active playing career.